-The best film to use in the Nikon N2000 should be based on the lens, lighting conditions, and type of film you want to use.
+The best film to use in your Nikon N2000 will depend on the available light, your lens, and if you want to shoot color or black & white.

-Expect images to appear a little bit warm with wonderful skin tones.
+Expect photos to look a little bit warm with pleasant colors.

-In comparison to Kodak, Fujifilm tends to be a small amount cooler with notable greens and blues.
+Compared to Kodak, Fuji appears to be a little cooler with an emphasis on greens and blues.

-Lomography 800 - If you want a color 35mm film with an ISO of 800, there are only a small number of choices.
-For 35mm film emulsions focused on consumers, this is the only choice.
+Lomography 800 - If you want an ISO 800 color 35mm film, there are only a small number of offerings.
+This is literally the only 35mm film geared towards consumers.

-Furthermore, if you have a medium format camera, it’s also offered in 120 film format.
+Furthermore, if you own a medium format camera, it’s also for sale in 120 film format.

-Over-expose it by 1 or 2-stops to reveal the most popular look the film can achieve.
-This will produce the gorgeous colors everyone love's the film for.
+Over-expose it by 1 or 2-stops to bring out the most popular look the film has to offer.
+This will help you achieve the spectacular colors everyone loves Kodak Gold for.

-Kodak Portra 400 - Among film shooting enthusiasts online, Portra 400 is the most widely used color 35mm film emulsion.
-Overexpose it by 1 or 2-stops to get the look and feel the film is known for.
+Kodak Portra 400 - Among film shooting enthusiasts online, Portra 400 is by far and away the most popular color film emulsion.
+Overexpose Portra 400 by 1 or 2-stops to get the look the film is known for.

 Black and White Film